-The Stock Alternator
+A Stock Leece-Neville 8MR Alternator

-The voltage regulator that comes equipped on most new 8MR series alternators are voltage adjustable but still only single-stage (really a two stage BULK & ABSORPTION) not a three stage regulator.
-The regulator also lacks temp sensing, float modes and a myriad of other features external smart-regulators can offer.
-This regulator has an adjustable output range from 13.8 – 14.6 V. It ships from the factory set at 14.2V.
+The voltage regulator, that comes equipped on certain new 8MR series alternators, feature an adjustable voltage but they are still only single-stage (really a two stage BULK & ABSORPTION) not a three stage regulator with no temp protection at all.
+The stock internal regulator lacks temp protection, A float STAGE and a myriad of other features external smart-regulators can offer.
+This regulator has an adjustable output range from 13.8 – 14.6 V. They ships from the factory set at 14.2V.

 Flip The Regulator Over